 Containerization is the practice of packaging applications together with their dependencies, libraries, and configuration files into isolated units known as containers.
 These containers run consistently across different computing environments because they include everything required for the application to function.
 Unlike virtual machines, containers share the host operating system kernel, making them more efficient, faster to start, and less resource-intensive.

-Containerization enables developers to build once and run anywhere—on laptops, on-premises servers, or in cloud environments, without compatibility issues.
+Containerization enables developers to build once and run anywhere, whether on laptops, on-premises servers, or in cloud environments, without compatibility issues.
 This improves software delivery, scalability, and operational efficiency, making containerization central to modern DevOps, microservices, and cloud-native strategies.

 Advanced

-From a technical perspective, containers are created from container images that define the software stack.
-Tools such as Docker, Podman, and container runtimes like containerd or CRI-O manage the lifecycle of containers.
-Container orchestration systems like Kubernetes automate scaling, load balancing, and failover of containerized applications.
+Containers are created from container images that define the software stack.
+Tools such as Docker, Podman, and runtimes like containerd or CRI-O manage the container lifecycle.
+Orchestration platforms such as Kubernetes automate scaling, load balancing, and failover of containerised applications.

-Namespaces and cgroups in the Linux kernel provide process isolation and resource allocation for containers.
+Namespaces and cgroups in the Linux kernel provide process isolation and resource allocation.
 Advanced features include service meshes, persistent storage, and container security policies.
-With infrastructure as code, containerization integrates tightly into CI/CD pipelines, supporting rapid releases and automated testing.
+With infrastructure as code, containerisation integrates tightly into CI/CD pipelines, supporting rapid releases and automated testing.

 Metrics